Ors1mer/QuadcastRGB/README.md

 ### Problem 4: launching another instance does nothing
 The problem probably is that the previous instance is still running.
-Kill it with *kill <pid>*.
+Kill it with *kill*.

 ### How to end the program
 If you launched the program with any mode except solid, you have to kill it before launching a new one.
 You should get the message with the pid after launching the program.
-If not, you can get it like this:
+In case you lost it, you can obtain the pid like this:
 ```bash
 ps ax | grep quadcastrgb # the first number is going to be the pid
 ```